 Services to Students in Special Populations

-Wiregrass Georgia Technical College provides support services for students who are in special population categories including single parents, displaced homemakers, economically disadvantaged, non-traditional (students enrolled in programs non-traditional for their gender), ESL students (students whose first language is not English), and students with disabilities.
+Wiregrass Georgia Technical College provides support services for students who are in special population categories including single parents, out of work individuals, homeless individuals, youth who are in or have aged out of foster care, youth with a parent in the armed forces and on active duty, economically disadvantaged, non-traditional (students enrolled in programs non-traditional for their gender), ESL students (students whose first language is not English), and students with disabilities.
 Students who self-disclose that they meet special population criteria are notified of support services through a variety of media, including mail-outs, text messages, student e-mail, flyers, and on-campus television announcements.
 Support services include Lunch and Learn sessions, connections groups, and counseling opportunities.

 Lunch and Learn